 There’s no need to delete your posts because the community history is always nice to keep on record.

 We love posts of gratitude!
 It makes everyone feel good to see that people appreciate the gifts they receive.

 We encourage BN selfies when members meet up to give to each other.
 The selfies are fun, sharing them in our groups boosts everyone’s feel-good hormones, and friendships are made.
 Person-to-person giving is where it’s at.

-Our groups are places for civil discourse and admins work hard to keep the groups focused on giving, asking, and gratitude, rather than on discussions about community issues, politics or community bulletin board-type announcements.
+Our groups are human-centered groups, and admins work hard to keep the groups focused on giving, asking, and gratitude, rather than on discussions about community issues, politics or community bulletin board-type announcements.

 The Buy Nothing Project is not an echo chamber.
 Researchers are finding that online activities are generally allowing each of us to find our own like-minded communities and to stay within those, where we’re unlikely to share online space with people whose ideas and philosophies differ much from our own.
 The Buy Nothing Project bucks this trend.
 We don’t require any of our members to subscribe to any particular philosophy, politics, or world view.
-We welcome everyone and we also require everyone to respect our Keep It Civil rule in order to facilitate human connections within each group’s diverse mix.
-So long as we are civil in our communication, all offers and requests allowed by Buy Nothing Project rules and Facebook’s Terms of Service are welcome in our groups.
+We welcome everyone and we also require everyone to follow the Community Agreement in order to facilitate human connections within each group’s diverse mix.
+Offers and requests of all kinds that are allowed by Buy Nothing Project rules and Facebook’s Terms of Service are welcome in the groups.
 This means we guarantee that eventually you’ll see things here that offend and anger you, as well as things that gladden your heart and give you hope.
 This is true for each of us, co-founders, admins, and members alike, no matter our personal politics, philosophies, and values.